Force over Distance: Chapter 14

 Eli glanced between them, unnerved.
 Wray pressed a hand to her forehead.

-“Hi,” Eli said, uncertainly.
+“Hi?”
+Eli said, uncertainly.

-“What?”
+What?”
 Rush snarled.

-“Sooooooo,” Eli began, “if you're going to ignore a meeting that's about you, which, by the way, is really awkward for everyone, in order to work on some secret coding thing, then here.”
+“Sooooooo,” Eli began, “if you're gonna ignore a meeting that's about you, which, by the way, is really awkward for everyone, in order to work on some secret coding thing, then here.”
 Eli thrust Rush's glasses at him.
 “TJ stole these when you were in a coma and gave them to the Science Team.
 Brody improved your crap repair job, but he's scared of you.
 So here you go.”

 “You found the machine shop, I see,” Rush said mildly.